Driver Education Services

 For Downingtown Area School District students: a 40-hour course has been developed for Downingtown Area School District students.
 If approved by the student’s guidance counselor, they may earn .33 credit after successful completion.
 Students will have one year (12 months) to complete the course.
 Downingtown students who do not need or want the .33 credit can take the 30-hour course for $131.

 Behind-the-Wheel Instruction will consist of six one-hour, on-the-road driving sessions covering a wide variety of road situations, conditions and driving skills.
 For students in Downingtown Area, Tredyffrin/Easttown or West Chester Area School Districts who opt to complete instruction during the school day, sessions will be split into eight, 45-minute lessons.
 Students will learn from one of our highly experienced driving instructors using a well-maintained vehicle from our fleet.
 All CCIU vehicles have automatic transmissions and dual braking systems.
+Additionally, the CCIU is now offering students a 15-minute Behind-the-Wheel refresher about parallel parking that can be added onto the Behind-the-Wheel Training package.

 Upon successful registration, you will be assigned to a CCIU driver education instructor who will work directly with you to schedule each lesson.
 There are designated local locations to meet the instructor for lessons and lessons can be scheduled at any time during the entire year.
 There may be a wait list for lessons and training will begin in the order of student sign-up.